Mass shootings in the United States: Sociocultural factors

+The 2019 Journal of Crime & Justice study found that a test of the Southern legacy of violence hypothesis found a robust negative association with mass shootings across two of four statistical models.
+Similarly, while Putnam did not discuss mass shootings in Bowling Alone, after constructing a state-by-state social capital index, Putnam found that the higher statewide homicide rates in the Southern United States from 1980 to 1995 in comparison to the country as a whole was entirely explained by lower rates of social capital in the region rather than a Southern culture of honor, that differences in statewide homicides rates within the region and within the Northern United States were also entirely explained by differences in social capital, and that rural communities in the country had higher civic engagement and social capital than the cities and suburbs of major metropolitan areas.

-In the first edition of Bowling Alone (2000), political scientist Robert D. Putnam found that social capital in the United States sharply declined beginning in the 1960s, and that this was caused primarily by the expansion of television ownership by U.S. households (which grew from an ownership rate of 1 percent in 1948 to 75 percent by 1955), the gradual replacement of the Greatest Generation and Silent Generation birth year cohorts by the Baby boomer and Generation X birth year cohorts, and the effect of the television ownership expansion on Baby boomers and Generation X. In the afterword to the second edition of Bowling Alone (2020), Putnam found that the expansion of internet access, social media, social networking services, professional network services, and e-commerce was probably accelerating the decline in social capital among the U.S. population, while mostly just reinforcing existing social connections rather than creating new ones—analogously to the effect that the expansion of telephone ownership by U.S. households had (which grew from an ownership rate of 1 percent in 1890 to a majority by 1946 and to 75 percent by 1957).
-In 2000, a majority of U.S. households owned at least one personal computer and had internet access the following year.
-In 2002, a majority of U.S. survey respondents reported having a mobile phone, and in January 2013, a majority of U.S. survey respondents reported owning a smartphone.
+In the first edition of Bowling Alone, Putnam found that social capital in the United States sharply declined beginning in the 1960s, and that this was caused primarily by the expansion of television ownership by U.S. households (which grew from an ownership rate of 1 percent in 1948 to 75 percent by 1955), the gradual replacement of the Greatest Generation and Silent Generation birth year cohorts by the Baby boomer and Generation X birth year cohorts, and the effect of the television ownership expansion on Baby boomers and Generation X. In the afterword to the second edition of Bowling Alone (2020), Putnam found that the expansion of internet access, social media, social networking services, online dating services, professional networking services, and e-commerce was probably accelerating the decline in social capital among the U.S. population, while mostly just reinforcing existing social connections rather than creating new ones (i.e. bonding social capital versus bridging social capital)—analogously to the effect that the expansion of telephone ownership by U.S. households had (which grew from an ownership rate of 1 percent in 1890 to a majority by 1946 and to 75 percent by 1957).